-- 1.14 NDPs are a planning document that form a key part of the Government's localism agenda.
-They enable local communities to develop plans that reflect local aspirations, in accordance with strategic policies. - 1.15 The Ledbury NDP must therefore conform to national planning policy set within the NPPF and strategic level local policy including the Herefordshire Local Plan (Core Strategy). - 1.16 The Herefordshire Local Plan (Core Strategy) was adopted on 16 October 2015. - 1.17 Paragraph 46 of the NPPF and Planning Practice Guidance set out the weight that may be given to relevant policies in emerging plans, including NDPs, and indicated that weight may be given to relevant policies in emerging NDPs according to: - The stage of preparation of the emerging plan (the more advanced the preparation, the greater the weight that may be given); - The extent to which there are unresolved objections to relevant policies (the less significant the unresolved objections, the greater the weight that may be given); and
+1.14 NDPs are a planning document that form a key part of the Government's localism agenda.
+They enable local communities to develop plans that reflect local aspirations, in accordance with strategic policies.

-- The degree of consistency of the relevant policies in the emerging plan to the policies in this Framework (the closer the policies in the emerging plan to the policies in the Framework, the greater the weight that may be given). - 1.18 Once made (adopted) by Herefordshire Council, the Ledbury NDP will have a role in guiding future development proposals within the Parish, by setting out setting out policies against which planning applications will be determined.
+- 1.15 The Ledbury NDP must therefore conform to national planning policy set within the NPPF and strategic level local policy including the Herefordshire Local Plan (Core Strategy). - 1.16 The Herefordshire Local Plan (Core Strategy) was adopted on 16 October 2015. - 1.17 Paragraph 48 of the NPPF and Planning Practice Guidance set out the weight that may be given to relevant policies in emerging plans, including NDPs, and indicated that weight may be given to relevant policies in emerging NDPs according to: - The stage of preparation of the emerging plan (the more advanced the preparation, the greater the weight that may be given); - The extent to which there are unresolved objections to relevant policies (the less significant the unresolved objections, the greater the weight that may be given); and - The degree of consistency of the relevant policies in the emerging plan to the policies in this Framework (the closer the policies in the emerging plan to the policies in the Framework, the greater the weight that may be given). - 1.18 Once made (adopted) by Herefordshire Council, the Ledbury NDP will have a role in guiding future development proposals within the Parish, by setting out policies against which planning applications will be determined and will replace the current made Ledbury NDP adopted on 18 January 2019.